I am officially over one month post-op from my salpingectomy and ready to give an update. You can read my previous infertility posts, here.

 I am focusing on healing myself as quickly as possible through a healthy diet.

 Currently, I am taking supplements recommended by my reproductive endocrinologist- prenatal vitamin, folate, and vitamin d.
-You can find them on my shop page as well.
 It is recommended to start taking prenatal around 3 months before trying to conceive to improve egg health.

 I am also drinking a pregnancy tea and pomegranate juice because they seem like excellent uterine health boosters.
 I have a few months to get to my best health, and I’ll be sharing any tips I find useful.